Ignoring recruiters, candidates going dark

 Our recruiter asks our candidate to the Big Dance.
 “Hey, you are so beautiful (qualified), you want to dance (you want a job)”?
 If I get the silent treatment, if I am ignored, like anyone I will feel rejected and embarrassed so I come back hard.
 “Well f#$% you then, you were ugly anyway”.
 Moving forward, I don’t just get ugly, I get dirty-ugly.

 I can’t take a chance on the candidate dragging out the process and then NOT accepting the offer.
-The hiring manager will look to HR for an explanation and I don’t want to look like the dumbass that couldn’t anticipate this scenario.
-The way I can lessen the damage to my reputation is by being pro active and reporting to the hiring manger:
+The hiring manager will look to HR for an explanation.
+I don’t want to look like the dumbass that couldn’t anticipate this scenario.
+The way I can lessen the damage to my reputation is by being pro active and reporting to the hiring manager:

 “I haven’t heard back from the candidate we gave the offer to, so I have started looking at new candidates and just renewed the job posting.”

 I gotta look out for number one here.
-And just to be clear, I am number 1, the hiring manager is number 2, and the candidate is number 3.
+And just to be clear, I am number 1, and the hiring manager is number 2.
+Make no mistake, the candidate is number 3.
 You have heard of women and children first?
 Step aside, child coming through.
-I am not going down because of an unknown commodity that didn’t have the courtesy or guts to simply say: “HRNasty, I am really interested in your company, but I think I am going to get a compelling offer from someone else.
+I am not going down because of an unknown commodity that didn’t have the courtesy or guts to simply give us a heads-up.
+“HRNasty, I am really interested in your company, but I think I am going to get a compelling offer from someone else.
 Can I have 2 extra days”?
 Or “Nasty, hey, you had a compelling offer, but like I mentioned in the interview, I was also talking with Acme Printing.
 They gave me an offer and I am going to go to Acme”.

 If you want to string out the process, please do not think that I have forgotten about your offer or your buddy that put your name in the hat.
 If you are an internal referral or have received an offer, until I get some closure, you are all I am thinking and worrying about.